metamn/react/content/blog/on-design-sytems/index.md

 The big players&mdash;again&mdash;managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.

-What's missing from the majority of solutions is **generated documentation (JSDoc)**. , hand-written documentation&mdash;no matter what&mdash;breaks from the source code's reality.
+What's missing from the majority of solutions is **generated documentation (JSDoc)**.
+Manual, hand-written documentation&mdash;no matter what&mdash;breaks from the source code's reality.

 ### Usability